Centers for Disease Control and Prevention Training Programs (Deadline: Ongoing)

-Kennedy Krieger Institute James A. Ferguson Emerging Infectious Diseases Fellowship Program (Deadline: January 2022)
+Kennedy Krieger Institute James A. Ferguson Emerging Infectious Diseases Fellowship Program (Deadline: not yet announced)

 CDC funded nine week summer program providing educational and professional development opportunities for students from under-represented populations defined by the federal government and those interested in addressing health disparities related to infectious diseases.

-Howard Hughes Medical Center Gilliam Fellowship for Advanced Study (Deadline: December 9, 2021)
+Howard Hughes Medical Center Gilliam Fellowship for Advanced Study (Deadline: not yet announced)

 The program provides awards to pairs of dissertation advisers and their graduate students based on what HHMI values and considers essential components of the environment, particularly the institution and adviser’s commitment to creating a healthy academic ecosystem and the student’s potential for scientific leadership.
 Fellows are supported for up to three years of dissertation research, typically in years three, four, and five of PhD study.

 Gilead Medical Affairs Investigator Sponsored Research (Deadline: August)